Quick Answer

 Before you start browsing listings, get clear on what you need the property to do.
 Horse farms vary enormously depending on their intended use.

-- Number of horses: Current herd size plus realistic growth over the next 5-10 years.
-Plan ahead so you do not outgrow the property.
+Current herd size plus realistic growth over the next 5-10 years.
+Plan ahead so you don't outgrow the property.

 Choose Your Location